spookyQubit/CarND-LaneDetection/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline
 Even after implementing a smoothing function to average over the stream of previously seen images, the drawn lane lines sometime fluctuate a lot.
 This can potentially be overcome by fine-tuning the std_threshold in the draw_median_lines() function.
 Also, if the lanes are too curved, the assumption of using only one line to represent a lane can break down.

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to fine tune the parameters used in the draw_median_lines() function: count_threshold, std_threshold.
+A possible improvement would be to fine tune the parameters used in the draw_median_lines() function: count_threshold, std_threshold to give less fluctuating lines.

-Another potential improvement could be to ..
+Another possibility could be to use a clustering algorithm (for example K-means) to identify two clusters of points, one cluster for Canny edge detected points for left lane and the other cluster for the right lane.
+A potential way to go about implementing the clustering would be to only use the x co-ordinates of the points to determine the cluster.
+After one gets the two clusters of points, one can then fit a polynomial (say a quadratic function) on each cluster of points giving a polynomial fit to the left and the right lane.